-Western nations vow to send more, better arms to Ukraine
+West promises Ukraine more, better arms to fend off Russia

 KYIV, Ukraine (AP) — Western nations promised more and more advanced arms to bolster Ukraine’s defense as its troops battled a grinding Russian offensive that was closing in on capturing a key city in the east.